sharife/goldenthread-v2/site/content/productions/amreeka-the-comedy-show.md

         of *America’s Got Talent*.
 He traveled to Montreal as one of the New Faces at Just For Laughs in 2018.
 Shortly after he was passed at the world-famous Comedy Cellar in New York."
-    - bio: "Jackie Keliiaa is a stand-up comedian, writer, and actor based in Oakland, California.
+    - bio: "**Jackie Keliiaa** (*she/her*) is a stand-up comedian, writer, and actor based in Oakland, California.
 You can find her in the 2021 release, *We Had a Little Real Estate Problem: The Unheralded Story of Native Americans & Comedy*.
 She has been featured on Comedy Central, Team Coco, Netflix and IllumiNative’s 25 Native American Comedians to Follow.
         Jackie has opened for Judah Friedlander, Nikki Glaser, JR De Guzman and is featured on the First Nations Comedy Experience streaming on Amazon Prime.
 She is a regular at Bay Area venues and has performed at San Francisco SketchFest, Punch Line San Francisco and Cobb's Comedy Club."
       name: Jackie Keliiaa
       image: https://ucarecdn.com/84b4fca9-4cc8-408b-9cd6-3beee8404f28/
     - bio: "**Charles McBee** (*he/him*) is a stand-up comedian based out of New York